Rasp

-A rasp is a coarse form of file used for coarsely shaping wood or other material.
+A rasp is a coarse form of file used for shaping wood, metal, or other material.
 Typically a hand tool, it consists of a generally tapered rectangular, round, or half-round sectioned bar of case hardened steel with distinct, individually cut teeth.
 A narrow, pointed tang is common at one end, to which a handle may be fitted.

-Use
+Uses

-Rasps come in a variety of shapes—rectangular, round, and half-round—and vary in coarseness from finest, "cabinet", to most aggressive, "wood".
+Rasps come in a variety of shapes—rectangular, round, and half-round—and vary in coarseness, from finest, "cabinet", to most coarse, "wood".
 Farriers, for example, commonly use rasps to remove excess wall from a horse's hoof.
 They are also used in woodworking for rapidly removing material and are easier to control than a drawknife.
 The rough surfaces they leave may be smoothed with finer tools, such as single- or double-cut files.

 Rasps are used in shaping alabaster.
 Saws and chisels are used to rough out alabaster work.

+Machine-made rasps have uniformly stamped teeth.
+They often leave deeper marks as rows of teeth follow each other exactly, and will require a subsequent smoothing step.
+A hand-cut rasp is still a premium tool for carving work, as the slight variation in tooth spacing avoids this 'tramline' effect and so they are still available, at a price.